Consteel/manual/docs/manual/2_0_file-handling/2_9_exporting-model-data-from-dlubal-rstab-in-xlsx-format.md

 <!-- wp:paragraph -->

-After clicking on the OK button, the xlsx file can be imported to ConSteel.
+After clicking on the OK button, the xlsx file can be imported to Consteel.

 <!-- /wp:paragraph -->